thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 ### Deploy via Heroku

-- create a new app
+- Create a new app via the dashboard
-- Connect to your Github Repo
+- Connect to the repository
 - Install the Heroku Postres Add-on
 - Deploy